NiviruInsithaUdavinWeerasinghe/portfoli_me/README.md

 ### 🛠 No-Code Content Management
 * **Skill Proficiency:** Categorize tech stacks (Frontend, Backend, etc.) and set proficiency levels with auto-generated visual bars.
 * **Experience Timeline:** A visual journey of work history, internships, and education.
-* **Project Showcase:** detailed case studies, image uploads, and links to GitHub repositories or live demos.
+* **Project Showcase:** Detailed case studies, image uploads, and links to GitHub repositories or live demos.

 ### 🌍 Community & Discovery
 * **Public Directory:** A built-in search engine to discover other designers and developers by name or role.